-9.4 Transition Moments
+10.4 Transition Moments

-Transition moments are presently implemented for excitations out of the ground state and for excitations between excited states for the coupled cluster models CCS and CC2.
+Transition moments (for one-photon transitions) are presently implemented for excitations out of the ground state and for excitations between excited states for the coupled cluster models CCS and CC2.
 Transition moments for excitations from the ground to an excited state are also available for ADC(2), but use an additional approximation (see below).
 Note, that for transition moments (as for excited-state first-order properties) CCS is not equivalent to CIS and CIS transition moments are not implemented in the ricc2 program.